Histria (ancient city): Greek period

 The town was flourishing in the period of Athens's Peloponnesian Wars (431–404 BC) when the Athenian fleet came to the Greek colonies on the Black Sea to collect contributions for the Delian Treasury.

-In the early 4th century the city walls were destroyed the when the Scythians led by Ateas, who often crossed the Dobrogea area for plunder, were eventually fought off by the Macedonians.
+In the early 4th century the city walls were destroyed when the Scythians led by Ateas, who often crossed the Dobrogea area for plunder, were eventually fought off by the Macedonians.
 The result was Macedonia's domination of the Greek colonies of Dobrogea, and Lysimachus occupied the area after the death of Alexander.
 Histria suffered significant damage towards the end of the 4th century possibly in the revolt of Pontic Greeks in 313 BC against the Macedonians which failed.

 A new temple for a "grand deity", a gymnasium and the theatre were built.
 Histria became an important supplier of grain for Greece.

 In 260 BC Histria was defeated by Byzantion although allied with Kallatis.
 In the 2nd half of the 3rd century Histria was in constant conflict with the Getae, as shown by inscriptions.
-Around 200 BC the Getae under their chief Zoltes attacked Histria, calling off the siege only after receiving 5 talents.
+Around 200 BC the Getae under their chief Zoltes attacked Histria, calling off the siege only after receiving 5 talents (approx. 30000 drachmas).

-Another destruction of the city around 175 BC was most probably wreaked by Bastarni passing through after being called upon by Macedonian king Philip V or Perseus to reinforce the army.
+Another destruction of the city around 175 BC was most probably wreaked by the Bastarnae passing through after being called upon by Macedonian king Philip V or Perseus to reinforce the army.

 Mithridates installed a military garrison in Histria (175–100 BC) which probably caused the third destruction of the city in the Hellenistic period.
 Staters of Mithridates were minted in Histria.

 In 71 BC the Romans under Marcus Terentius Varro Lucullus, the proconsul of Macedonia, occupied the city and the rest of Dobrogea, but did not leave garrisons afterwards.

 At the Battle of Histria in c.
 62–61 BC the Bastarnae peoples of Scythia Minor defeated the Roman Consul Gaius Antonius Hybrida, Governor of Macedonia.

 At the end of the Hellenistic era (before 30 BC), the city was subjugated by the Dacian king Burebista.